The Red Lantern Review

 All of this plays into the main gameplay element of simply surviving.
 While you can get mauled through unfortunate encounters like bear attacks, most of your time will be spent trying to keep your hunger meters full.
 Successful hunts yield meat, which you feed your dogs and cook for yourself at camps.
 You are also maintaining a supply of wood and medical kits, but really it’s all about keeping those bellies full – starvation is the greatest threat.

-The hunting mechanic at play that much of this hinges upon is a frustrating mini-game that borders on a cruelty.
-An inexplicable glowing circle floats while an inexplicable floaty comet ping pongs across your screen with little logic.
+The hunting mechanic at play which much of this hinges upon is a frustrating mini-game that borders on a cruelty.
+An inexplicable glowing circle floats by while an inexplicable floaty comet ping pongs across your screen with little logic.
 If the floaty comet crosses through the floaty circle, you shoot.
 Sometimes this works, and sometimes it doesn’t.
 It’s about as fun as a snowball in the face.

 If and when you do expire, you will wake up safe and sound in your van again, all of it a dream, your over-active subconscious prepping you for the encounter to come.
 With each playthrough your aspiring musher will have learned some lessons that arrive in the form of two types of upgrades: either deciding to start with more supplies, or having found a useful tool that you now pack.
 All of this strains logic and feels arbitrary.